KrishGitVerse/Moodie/README.md

 # You Are Amazing 💖

-A gentle, uplifting web app designed to bring comfort and joy during difficult times.
+A multi-page, uplifting web app designed to bring comfort and joy during difficult times.

 ## Features

+- **Home Page**: Welcome page with inspirational quotes and virtual hug button
-- **Positive Affirmations**: Click on cards to reveal uplifting messages
+- **Positive Affirmations**: Page with cards to reveal uplifting messages (شایرانہ شاعری)
-- **Inspirational Quotes**: Rotating quotes that change automatically every 8 seconds
-- **Feel-Good Photos**: Gallery of cute photos (puppies, kittens, nature) with fullscreen view
+- **Feel-Good Photos**: Gallery of cute photos (Kwity Memories) with fullscreen view
+- **Instagram Reels**: Watch and enjoy reels with a playlist sidebar to jump to any video
-- **Breathing Exercise**: An interactive guided breathing exercise to help with anxiety
+- **Breathing Exercise**: Interactive guided breathing exercise to help with anxiety
-- **Virtual Hugs**: Click the hug button to receive virtual hugs with animated hearts
-- **Mood Selector**: Express your feelings with cute panda emojis and receive personalized messages
+- **Mood Selector**: Express your feelings with cute kid gifs and receive personalized messages
+- **Virtual Hugs**: Click for hugs with multiple funny animations and hearts
+- **Navigation**: Easy sidebar navigation for mobile and desktop
-- **Beautiful Animations**: Smooth, calming animations throughout the app
+- **Beautiful Animations**: Multiple transition effects and smooth animations throughout

 ## Getting Started